clearlinux/clear-linux-documentation/README.rst

 Documentation Build Instructions
 ================================

-ClearLinux Docs are written in :abbr:`ReStructuredText (ReST)` which makes for
-easily-parsable, command-line readable, indexed and search-friendly documentation and APIs.
+ClearLinux Docs are written in :abbr:`ReStructuredText (ReST)` AKA ``.rst``, which makes for easily-parsable, command-line readable, indexed and search-friendly documentation and APIs.

 Building with `Sphinx`_, however, requires a few prerequisites: